 If you knew Larry, feel free to send me reminiscences of Larry, or statements about what he meant to you.
 Send them to me at:

-But first, exciting news: a biography of Larry will be published in 2022 by the University Press of Kentucky!
-LAWRENCE TIERNEY: HIS HOLLYWOOD RAMPAGE FROM DILLINGER TO TARANTINO is being authored by producer/director/journalist Burt Kearns.
-See his webpage at https://www.lawrencetierneybook.com for updates.
+But first, exciting news: a full-length biography of Larry was published in late 2022 by the University Press of Kentucky!
+LAWRENCE TIERNEY: HOLLYWOOD'S REAL-LIFE TOUGH GUY was written by producer/director/journalist Burt Kearns.
+See his webpage at https://www.lawrencetierneybook.com.
+(It's also available on Amazon.)